-Experts at NYU Langone Transplant Institute provide specialized care for people who need a pancreas or a pancreas–kidney transplant, including some people with diabetes and those who have type 1 diabetes and kidney disease that requires dialysis.
+Experts at the NYU Langone Transplant Institute provide specialized care for people who need a pancreas or a kidney–pancreas transplant, including some people with diabetes and those who have type 1 diabetes and kidney disease.

 When a Pancreas Transplant Is Needed

 Not everyone who has diabetes needs a pancreas transplant.
 Those who may benefit include the following:

 - people with type 1 diabetes who need a kidney transplant or who have already received a kidney transplant

 - people with type 1 diabetes who also experience hypoglycemic unawareness—very low blood sugar levels with no physical symptoms until they lose consciousness

 - people with type 2 diabetes who have a low total daily insulin requirement

 A successful pancreas transplant leaves patients insulin independent and eliminates the need to follow diabetic dietary restrictions or regularly check blood sugars.
 Some pancreas transplant recipients experience fewer and less severe episodes of diabetes symptoms, such as numbness in their feet and hands.

 Doctors at the NYU Langone Transplant Institute offer three options for pancreas transplant.
 Your transplant team helps you to decide which is the best for you.